8 things to declutter in a living room before fall to make way for cozy seasonal items

 6. Finished summer diffusers and candles

-'It’s really easy to forget about diffusers and then suddenly realise they’ve run out and haven’t actually been smelling for the last 3 months,' warns Laura Price.
+'It’s really easy to forget about diffusers and then suddenly realize they’ve run out and haven’t actually been smelling for the last three months,' warns Laura Price.
 'The same goes for candles, they sit on a shelf collecting dust and you never actually get round to using them.
 Fall is a great time to run an inventory check on all the scented things around the living room.

 'Decide which ones need replacing and if you feel like you’ve got too many, donate, recycle, or throw away ones you don’t want or won't use.'